munawwar-ahd/why-did-i-commit-/README.md

 ## 8. Final note

-This project is not about perfection.
+This project is not about perfection

-It is about showing up once a day and being honest.
+It is about showing up once a day and being honest

-One meaningful commit is enough.
+One meaningful commit is enough